Kilmacolm: Religion

 Kilmacolm Parish Church, the "Old Kirk", dating back to the 13th century on an ancient site of worship.

 The Christian religion has had a significant impact in Kilmacolm's history.
 It was the site where John Knox performed what was possibly the first Protestant communion in Scotland.
 One of Samuel Rutherford's letters give a flavour of the parish in 1639.
 Kilmacolm was also a centre for Covenanters.
 The town was also known for the "Kilmacolm Preachings" reportedly often accompanied by drinking and 'riotous behaviour'.

-There are currently two congregations of the presbyterian Church of Scotland, one Episcopal church which is part of the Anglican Communion and one Roman Catholic Church in the village.
+There is currently one congregation of the presbyterian Church of Scotland, one Episcopal church which is part of the Anglican Communion and one Roman Catholic Church in the village.
 A further Church of Scotland congregation meets in Quarrier's Village.

 The Parish Church, known as the "Old Kirk", is ancient in origin.
 Its chancel dates back to the 13th century and is incorporated into the modern structure, built in 1830 as a replacement for a structurally unsound 16th century main building, as the Murray Chapel.

 In 1858, a number of the Parish's inhabitants broke away to form a United Presbyterian church in what had until recently been the abandoned Reformed Presbyterian Church.
 In 1868 the Church of St James was constructed on the site which now houses the Royal Bank of Scotland branch and lends its name to the town's main shopping terrace.
 There are no remains of this church today.